 In partnership with international companies, their Marvellous Mums project worked with a group of 15 mums from Reading on a 10-week programme to boost confidence through setting goals, focusing on skills and self reflection.
 The aim is to raise aspirations of both mums and their children, whose confidence and aspirations are supported by parents.

-Maths through stories: While research shows that storytelling has great potential to develop childrens’ mathematical ability, Dr Nathapoj Trakulphadetkrai’s research shows that most primary school teachers are unaware of this connection.
+Maths through Stories: While research shows that storytelling has great potential to develop childrens’ mathematical ability, Dr Nathapoj Vincent Trakulphadetkrai’s research shows that most primary school teachers are unaware of this connection.
 His website MathsThroughStories.org, launched in 2017, aims to raise teachers’ awareness of the power of storytelling to make maths learning more accessible and enjoyable.

-Open air classrooms: Over 38 years, Dr Helen Bilton’s research has demonstrated the importance of the outdoor environment for young children, particularly in terms of their physical, social and linguistic development.
+Open air classrooms: Over 38 years, Professor Helen Bilton’s research has demonstrated the importance of the outdoor environment for young children, particularly in terms of their physical, social and linguistic development.
 Her books Playing Outside and Outdoor Learning in the Early Years have sold in their thousands, and have become essential reading for Key Stage 1 practitioners as well as trainee teachers and their tutors.

 Her current research examines the values and beliefs of early years educators and how these might influence attitudes to outdoor education, and whether childhood experiences can shape adults’ work as educators.